 A bolt in a tire may not necessarily cause a flat tire, especially if the bolt is short and your tire tread is still thick.
 If this is so, is it safe to continue driving your car with a bolt in your tire?

 The answer is NO. It is not safe to drive your car with a bolt in the tire.
 The bolt will damage your tire further if you don’t remove it as soon as you see it.
 However, you need to understand that it is a gamble when you do this on your own.

 Aside from the challenge of removing the bolt, you also do not know the depth of the puncture.
 If the bolt is long enough to penetrate the tire completely, your tire will go flat and could make you immobile.
 So, the best way is to go to a repair shop and let a mechanic handle the job.

-How Long Can You Drive with a Bolt in Your Tire?
+How Long Can You Drive with a Nail or Screw in Your Tire?